ddovod/jet-live/README.md

 Also I use this library only with debug builds (`-O0`, not stripped, without `-fvisibility=hidden` and things like that) to not deal with optimized and inlined functions and variables.
 I don't know how it works on highly optimized release builds, but you can try, probably it will fit your needs.

 Personally I use it like this.
 I have a `Ctrl+r` shortcut to which `tryReload` is assigned in my application.
-Also app calls `udpate` in the main runloop and listens for `onCodePreLoad` and `onCodePostLoad` events to recreate some objects or re-evaluate some functions:
+Also app calls `update` in the main runloop and listens for `onCodePreLoad` and `onCodePostLoad` events to recreate some objects or re-evaluate some functions:
 1. I start my application
 2. I edit some files, save it, and now I know that I'm ready to reload new code (here previously I recompiled application)
 3. I press `Ctrl+r`